knobs-dials/catprinter/README.md

 # How (run)

-Run `python catprint.py`, it should run the little server that find the first applicable printer and start a browser tab for you to poke at to print to it.
+The computer where you run `python catprint.py` will run the little server that
+- start a browser tab for you to poke at this server
+- uses local bluetooth hardware to find the first applicable printer (reports connection state in the browser tab)

 (in windows, you can avoid opening a cmd window first by double-clicking  `run.bat`)